Where to stay, where to eat and what to do on your visit to Primland Resort!

 At Elements, my grouper was DELICIOUS but my husband’s steak was just okay.
 But the dinner rolls at Elements are UNREAL – be sure to get those!!

 The spa is small but lovely.
 In addition to the treatment rooms, there is a fitness center, a pool and locker room amenities (i.e. sauna and steam rooms).
-The pool requires reservations (due to COVID restrictions) and the sauna and steam rooms are currently closed.
+The pool required reservations (2020) and the sauna and steam rooms were temporality closed.
 There are also two small relaxation rooms that are a great spot to relax before and/or after your treatment.
 After my prenatal massage I lounged in the relaxation room and my therapist brought me hot tea, infused water and house made granola.
 I sat for an hour and read a book in complete silence, which I loved.

 You access the fitness center through the spa.
-It’s open and doesn’t require reservations, but no more than four people are allowed in at a time.
-It has a couple treadmills, weights, rowing machine, and ellipticals.
+It was open and didn’t require reservations, but no more than four people were allowed in at a time.
+(2020) It has a couple treadmills, weights, rowing machine, and ellipticals.
 You could definitely get in a good workout and the cardio machines look out onto the grounds, which is pretty!

 The golf course is pretty and not too difficult, other than being a bit narrow.
 The first 9 holes are all par 3 or par 5 so my irons didn’t get pulled out much, which was an interesting way to play!
 I used my driver, hybrid and wedges for the most part.
 You could walk it, but it’s quite hilly so I imagine you’d want a cart.
 Then again, I was 36.5 weeks pregnant when we played the course!